 The exception is when using digital pigment inks, which allow you use any base fabric.
 However, to get the best colours and fastness, we still recommend you prepare the fabric before you print.

-• You can order a fabric sample first to see the effects and save on the printing price.
+- One can order a fabric swatch first to see the effects and save on the printing price.

-There are some disadvantages to consider before you decide to use the digital method.
+There are some disadvantages to consider before you decide to use the digital textile print method.

 These include:

-• You can only use certain fabrics depending on your ink set.
-At maake, our digital fabric printing service involves using only some natural fabrics.
-These include cotton and linen, along with polyester and nylon.
+- You can only use certain fabrics depending on your ink set.
+At maake, our digital fabric printing service involves using only some natural materials.
+These include cotton and linen or nylon.
 We do not currently print on silk or wool as these use different ink types to work.

-• Inks do not always pass through the fabrics well.
+- Inks do not always pass through the materials well.
 So items like scarves need a print on the reverse to look less intense.
-This is unlike screen printing, which gives a full bleed through to the other side of the fabric.
+This is unlike the print process using screens, which gives a full bleed through to the other side of the fabric.

-Digital fabric printing is ideal if you have a small digital print run of custom printed fabrics, or need to reproduce a one-off design.
+Digital fabric printing is ideal if you have a small digital print run of custom printed materials, or need to reproduce a one-off design.

 It’s also great if you wish to customise a print, or use specific colours on it.